-- Support the Mission Statement. - Support the religious education, ethos and the worship of the School. - Ensure that my/our child attends school on time with proper equipment. - Keep the school informed of matters that may affect my/our child's work or behaviour or health. - Acknowledge that holidays taken during term times are not an entitlement and require the consent of the Headteacher. - Take an active interest in my/our child's progress. - Support my/our child in complying with the school's homework policy. - Encourage my/our child to engage fully in school and parish life. - Treat all members of the school community with consideration and courtesy. - Read and respond promptly, where appropriate, to all communications from the school. - Fully support the School Rules and policies particularly those concerned with the wearing of correct full school uniform, behaviour, discipline and bullying. - Support the work of the Parent Teacher Association.
-(PTA) Parent (s) signature:.....
+- Support the Mission Statement. - Support the religious education, ethos and the worship of the School. - Ensure that my/our child attends school on time with proper equipment. - Keep the school informed of matters that may affect my/our child's work or behaviour or health. - Acknowledge that holidays taken during term times are not allowed except in exceptional circumstances and require the consent of the Headteacher. - Take an active interest in my/our child's progress. - Support my/our child in complying with the school's homework policy. - Encourage my/our child to engage fully in school and parish life. - Treat all members of the school community with consideration and courtesy. - Read and respond promptly, where appropriate, to all communications from the school. - Fully support the School Rules and policies particularly those concerned with the wearing of correct full school uniform, behaviour, discipline and bullying. - Support the work of the Parent, Teacher, and Friends Association.
+(PTFA)